JedrcEra/ERA-INTEGRATIVE-PROGRAMMING/README.md

 Activity 6

-🔹Cardinal System: Country Database
+🔹Cardinal System: Floor Database

 🔹Description

-       The Cardinal System: Country Database is a simple web application that allows users to search for information about countries.
+       The Cardinal System: Floor Database is a simple web application that allows users to search and explore different floors.

-       The user enters the name of a country, and the system retrieves real-time data from an external API and displays details such as the country’s flag, capital city, region, and population.
+       The user enters a floor number, and the system generates floor data dynamically and displays details such as the floor name, boss enemy, environment, and boss HP.

-       This project demonstrates how API integration works in a web application by allowing the website to communicate with an external data source and display the information dynamically.
+       This project demonstrates how a game-like system works in a web application by using JavaScript to simulate data instead of relying on an external API.
+It shows how dynamic content, player interaction, and game mechanics can be handled directly in the frontend.

 🔹API Used

-       This project uses the REST Countries API.
+       This project uses a dynamic floor generation system inspired by Sword Art Online.

-       The API provides public data about countries around the world, including:
+       The system generates floor data automatically using JavaScript instead of fetching from an external API.

+       It provides floor information such as:

+              - Floor number
-              - Country name
+              - Floor name
-              - National flag
+              - Boss enemy
-              - Capital city
+              - Environment type
-              - Region or continent
-              - Population
+              - Boss HP

-       The API does not require a private key, which makes it safe for use in frontend projects and GitHub Pages deployment.
+      The system runs entirely on the frontend, making it safe for use in GitHub Pages without requiring an API key or internet connection.

 🔹Features

-       - Country Search
+       - Floor Search (1–100)
+       - Dynamic Floor Generation
+       - Player Level System
+       - Boss Fight System
+       - Weapon Progression
-       - Live Data Retrieval
+       - Save Floor Data (LocalStorage)
-       - Country Flag Display
-        - Country Information

 🔹How to Use

        Open the Cardinal System website.

-       Navigate to the World Data page.
+       Navigate to the Floor Database page.

-       Type the name of a country in the search field.
+       Enter a floor number between 1 and 100.

-       Click the Search button.
+       Click the SCAN FLOOR button.

-       The system will display the country's flag, capital, region, and population.
+       The system will display the floor details such as boss, environment, and HP.

+       If the floor is unlocked, you can:

+       - Click FIGHT to battle the boss
+       - Click SAVE to store the floor data

 🔹Challenges Encountered

-       One of the challenges encountered during development was handling cases where the user enters an invalid country name or leaves the input field empty.
-Without proper handling, the page could display errors or no results.
+       One challenge during development was handling invalid inputs, such as entering a number outside the range (1–100) or leaving the input empty.
+Without validation, the system could break or show incorrect results.

-       To solve this, input validation and error handling were added in the JavaScript code.
-The system now displays clear messages when the input is invalid or when the API cannot find the requested country.
+       To solve this, input validation was added in JavaScript.
+The system now shows a clear message when the input is invalid.

-       Another challenge was understanding how to properly use the fetch() function to retrieve and process JSON data from the API.
-This was resolved by studying how API responses work and correctly accessing the data fields.
+       Another challenge was creating the fight system.
+Managing player HP, boss HP, and updating the progress bars in real time required proper use of setInterval() and DOM updates.

+       Additionally, designing the level progression and weapon upgrades required careful logic to ensure the game feels balanced and rewarding as the player clears more floors.